kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### Attention to dependencies

-Having fewer releases will introduce the risk of missing dependencies—for example, Golang upgrades.
+Having fewer releases will introduce the risk of missing dependencies — for example, Golang upgrades.
 This has to be mitigated on a case-by-case basis, in the same way as it is being done right now.